Become a Funeral Celebrant: Celebrants, develop your skill set

 - be aware of the cultural and personal needs of the bereaved, with a general knowledge of funeral practices of different groups in our society,

-- know about the classic, eulogies and ceremonies.
+- know about the classics, eulogies, and ceremonies.

-- Apply the principles which apply to funeral services, to Memorial Services, Scattering of Ashes and similar.
+- Apply the principles that apply to funeral services, memorial services, scattering of ashes, and similar

 Assessment

 Assessment tasks are on the last few pages of the module manual.
-All assessment tasks are carefully read, critiqued and assessed by our Dean of Studies, Dr Chris Watson.
+All assessment tasks are carefully read, critiqued, and assessed.

 Assessment is by the following methods: